Single AutoResponder

 General Building Tips for the Main Body

-- To prevent typos, copy-and-paste the URL when you enter a new URL.
+To prevent typos, copy-and-paste URLs.
 When you preview, test the link to make sure it goes where you want it to go.

 Special Additional Tips

-- If your AutoResponder message includes a link back to your Web site, or to some other promotion, measure the response to the link by creating a tracking link in the Tracker Library.
-Then use that link in your AutoResponder message.
+If your autoresponder message includes a link back to your site, or to some other promotion, measure the response to the link by creating a tracking link in the Tracker Library.
+Then use that link in your autoresponder message.

-- There is no "Analyze It!" button.
-AutoResponder messages are not archived or submitted to the Search Engines, so there's no need to optimize them.
+There's no "Analyze It!" button.
+Autoresponder messages are not archived or submitted to the search engines, so there's no need to optimize them.

-Clicking "Yes" will insert all of your form data into this e-mail.
-Here is an example of how it looks...
+Click Yes to insert all of your form data into the email.
+Here's an example of how it looks...

 - Click the Preview and Test It! button.